snoorghorbani/AngularLearning/114 using index.ts for remove relative path/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# using index.ts for remove relative path

+A barrel is a way of wrapping up a bunch of modules into a single module that the rest of your application can reference instead.
+It helps consolidate your imports into something a lot more readable.

+In this example we want to reduce the number of imports then  we just creat a new file "index.ts".We then fill it with everything we want to export.Once this is done we can update our original app.component with a consolidated version of our imports.